 Founded in 1995, the Alzheimer’s Research and Resource Foundation (ARARF) is a donor-supported 501(c)(3) nonprofit dedicated to Alzheimer’s care and its research.
 The mission of ARARF is to develop and disseminate information that enables improved care for the underserved patient community afflicted by all forms of dementia, including Alzheimer’s disease, at no cost to caregivers.

 Improving the Quality of Life for Alzheimer’s Patients

 Knowledge and support are the keys to successful caregiving, and ARARF is dedicated to providing family and professional caregivers with resources and tools to cope with daily care challenges and ongoing struggles of Alzheimer’s disease and dementia.

 ARARF educates and improves the lives of those in the Alzheimer’s community by providing The Alzheimer’s Caregiver® — a comprehensive program created for caregivers by dedicated experts in the field of Alzheimer’s research and care — free of charge.
 The Alzheimer’s Caregiver brings the knowledge and talent of internationally renowned physicians and other health care professionals to an overall underserved population.
 We believe access to this invaluable information enhances and improves quality of life for all dementia patients.

 Improving the Quality of Life for Alzheimer’s Caregivers

 Learning all you can about what is happening and what to expect on the Alzheimer’s journey will not only help your loved one, but is also the first step towards protecting your own mental and physical health.
-The burden of caregiving can put you at increased risk for significant health problems.
 An estimated thirty to forty percent of dementia caregivers will experience depression, high levels of stress, or burnout, and nearly all Alzheimer’s or dementia caregivers will at some time experience sadness, anxiety, loneliness, and exhaustion.

 The Alzheimer’s Caregiver was developed with the goal of empowering in-home caregivers with the skills and knowledge required to better serve their loved ones’ needs.
 With this scientifically backed information, caregivers can tackle challenges that go beyond the initial Alzheimer’s diagnosis and answer questions about hands-on care, dealing with changing conditions, and making your home environment as safe as possible.